wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

  - [ ]
 >The entrance foyer of The Cultivarium greets you with its grandeur, featuring high ceilings and creeping vines that adjust their growth as you watch.
 The atmosphere is one of constant, subtle change, mirroring the dynamic nature of Quandrix magic.

-- A grand entryway filled with floating geometric sculptures and vines that move subtly as if solving equations
+- A grand entryway filled with floating geometric sculptures and vines that move subtly as if solving equations.
+- **Challenge**.
+As players enter, the animated vines briefly entangle the first creature that steps inside (DC 13 Strength check to escape).
+This foreshadows more unpredictable plant behavior throughout the Cultivarium.

 ###### C2.
 Fractal Forest
  - [ ]
 >Stepping into a fractal forest, you're immediately enveloped by an intricate network of paths and trees that repeat in mesmerizing patterns.
 One particular pattern near the center appears slightly more vibrant and complex, as if part of the forest itself is watching you.

-- A magical indoor forest where paths and trees follow fractal patterns, creating a complex maze-like environment
+- A magical indoor forest where paths and trees follow fractal patterns, creating a complex maze-like environment.

 - **Mascot**.
 A fractal mascot can be found here.
 The fractal is one of the mascots the characters must catalog for Professor Sharpbeak, as mentioned in the “Mascot Hunting” section earlier.

 ###### C3.
 Main Lecture Hall